freenandes/prez/list/docs_design.md

 </style>

 <!--
-Focus on developers.
+- Focus on developers

-Not database administrators nor reliability engineers.
+- Not
+  - Database administrators
+  - Reliability engineer

-They continue to be our focus, but we wanted to reach this user base.
+  - They continue to be our focus

-We understand that more a more developers need these alternatives and some independence.
--->

----
+- But
+  - Developers need alternatives
+  - Independence
+  - Often lack diverse teams

+Extra:
 - Identify people and audit accessibility
 - Set objectives
 - Define the action scope